VRCMG/Ambient-Occlusion-Override/README.md

 # Ambient Occlusion Override
 Allows the ambient occlusion post-processing effect to be manually adjusted in VRChat.
-Ambient occlusion is a post-processing effect that adds realism and atmosphere to games.
+Ambient occlusion is a post-processing effect that adds shading to crevices, corners, and other concave areas.
 With this mod, you can enable/disable ambient occlusion and adjust the intensity of the effect.

 To install this mod, you will need to download and install [MelonLoader](https://www.melonwiki.xyz).
 Instructions for installation can be found in the `#how-to-install` channel of the [VRChat Modding Group](https://discord.gg/2Wn3N2P) Discord server.